International Society for Traumatic Stress Studies: Strategic Plan

 The ISTSS Strategic Plan outlines a clear vision and mission for the organization that identifies four major goals for the Society.

 Goal #1 - Research and Clinical Excellence

 ISTSS promotes excellence in research, clinical practice, training, and public health related to experiences of traumatic stress.

 Goal #2 - A Diverse and Engaged Organization

-ISTSS promotes professional, demographic, cultural and geographic diversity and inclusivity among our membership.
-We value different perspectives and create an atmosphere of, and opportunities for, respectful dialogue and exchange of ideas and experiences.
+ISTSS promotes professional, demographic, cultural and geographic diversity and inclusivity among membership.
+ISTSS values different perspectives and aims to create an atmosphere of, and opportunities for, respectful dialogue and exchange of ideas and experiences.

 Goal #3 - Global Impact

 ISTSS supports efforts to increase the health and resilience of people and communities globally through the prevention of and response to traumatic stress.

 Goal #4 - Financial Strength

 ISTSS’ financial strength provides for the overall economic health of the organization and funding of key priorities and opportunities in alignment with the mission.

 Annual Meeting

 The ISTSS Annual Meeting is a global forum for professionals and researchers dedicated to understanding and addressing the impact of trauma.
 We bring together diverse perspectives to advance scientific knowledge, develop effective treatments, and inform public policy.
 By bridging the gap between research and practice, we aim to improve the lives of those affected by traumatic stress worldwide.

 The ISTSS Annual Meeting provides a forum for the dissemination of theoretical work, scientific research, and evidence-based clinical approaches in traumatic stress studies.
 The annual meeting also includes work aimed at informing public policy.
 At the annual meeting, professionals and stakeholders develop and strengthen collaborative relationships to move the field of traumatic stress forward.
 It is an international and interdisciplinary assembly, including psychiatrists, psychologists, social workers, nurses, counselors, researchers, administrators, victim advocates, journalists, clergy, and others with an interest in the study and treatment of traumatic stress.